Frojd/wagtail-geo-widget/docs/adding-to-a-page.md

 When you update your page in the admin and add a location you will notice that the address will be stored as a `GEOSGeometry` string in the database (Example: `SRID=4326;POINT(17.35448867187506 59.929179873751934)`.

-It is a excellent format because this allows us to use the same GeoPanel for both the spatial field and a non-spatial field, but nothing we can display to our users.
+It is a excellent format because this allows us to use the same GoogleMapsPanel for both the spatial field and a non-spatial field, but nothing we can display to our users.
 So lets add a helper that parses this into lat/lng.

 ```python